 The Cyber and Infrastructure Resilience Program's mission is to enhance the security and resilience of the nation’s critical infrastructure systems and networks to cyber, physical, and environmental hazards and to enable their reliable and sustainable design and operation now and into the future.
 The program currently focuses primarily on the lifeline infrastructure sectors— energy, water, transportation, and communications— but also is concerned with the chemical, commercial, manufacturing, dam, defense, emergency, financial, agriculture, government, health care, information, and nuclear sectors.

 The Laboratory's cyber and infrastructure program includes the following:

-Now attacks on dams, power plants, power grids, and other critical infrastructure with intent to cause physical damage are on the rise.
+Federal networks and agencies as well as critical infrastructure today are under constant cyber attack.
+Attacks on dams, power plants, power grids, and other critical infrastructure with intent to cause physical damage are on the rise.
 Attacks on the Ukraine’s power grid in 2015 and 2016 demonstrated that groups affiliated with nation states have the capability to cause power outages via cyber means.
 Such attacks could be much more detrimental to the U.S. because our "smart" power grid relies heavily on automated control.

 “The threat of a catastrophic and damaging cyberattack in the United States critical infrastructure like our power or financial networks is actually becoming less hypothetical every day.” —Michael Rogers, National Security Administration Director and Navy Admiral.